slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"There is no skill called business.
 Avoid business magazines and business classes." (...)
 "Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
 Anyone who does not, is not." (...)
+"To build product, «make something people want».
+To create art, make something «you» want.
+(The best do both)." (...)
 "You are not building a product.
 You are solving a problem." (...)
 "Startups are a theory about something the market wants, but doesn’t yet exist." (...)
 "You’re doing sales because you failed at marketing.
 You’re doing marketing because you failed at product." (...)
-"Startups don’t die when they run out of cash, they die when the founders run out of energy."
+"Startups don’t die when they run out of cash, they die when the founders run out of energy." (...)
+"Ethics in business means «don’t sell anything you wouldn’t buy»."
 -- Naval Ravikant [1974]*

 First try to sell it.
 Than build it.